 Christmas is almost upon us again and that means family fun, delicious food and gifts!
 Lots and lots of presents.
-For your kids, it’s probably the most important part-and that is why it hiding a Christmas gift from the prying eyes of the young is not easy as it sounds.
+For your kids, it’s probably the most important part-and that is why it hiding a Christmas gift bought at a Christmas gifts market dallas, tx from the prying eyes of the young is not easy as it sounds.
 So, where do you hide your kids Christmas gifts?
 Try some of these places and keep your gift a secret until Santa arrives.

 In the Loft or Basement